Pauan/ar/lib/nuit/README.md

 ---

 The Unicode byte order mark `U+FEFF` is invalid everywhere except as the first character in the stream.
 It is used for encoding and is an implementation detail.
-Thus, it has no effect on indentation, is not included in the string, etc.
+Thus, it has no effect on indentation, is not included in strings, etc.

 ---

-The following Unicode code points are *only* valid when using UTF-16 encoding:
+The following Unicode code points are **only** valid when using UTF-16 encoding:

     U+D800 - U+DFFF